BestTimesToVisit.com Logo

 food

-Find a charming trattoria along the cliffside in Marina Grande, the picturesque fishing harbor, and indulge in a pre-dinner aperitivo.
-Sip on a local limoncello or Aperol Spritz as the sun dips below the horizon, painting the sky in fiery hues and casting a warm glow on the colorful boats bobbing in the water.
+Find a charming trattoria along the cliffside in Marina Grande, order a local Aperol Spritz, and watch the sun dip below the horizon, painting the sky in fiery hues.
+The fishing boats bobbing in the harbor and the scent of lemon groves create an unforgettable, quintessentially Sorrentine evening.

 Best time: Apr-Oct